niell-ion/TXRX-Doc-Hub/docs/rar/rars_preface.md

 > ⚠️ Safety instructions are emphasized by a brightly shaded triangle and block quotes

-* Observing all safety instructions will help you to avoid accidents and to prevent damage to the RAR
+* Observing all safety instructions will help you to avoid accidents and to prevent damage to the RARS

 * Always comply with the safety instructions, even in scenarios where you are under time pressure